 - Furthermore, increasing consumption of FFA over time may lead to excess weight gain.

-- body mass index was used as a surrogate measure of adiposity in this study
+- BMI was used as a surrogate measure of adiposity in this study

 - BMI was calculated based on self-reported height and weight